CS388-Final-Project/AppName/brainstorming.md

+#  Activity 1: App Idea Brainstorming

 ---
-title: Activity 1 — App Idea Brainstorming
-tags: mobile, brainstorming, hackmd, team
----

-#  Activity 1: App Idea Brainstorming

-[TOC]
+#Table of Contents

-> Use this doc collaboratively in HackMD.
-Each member adds ideas (Step 1), the team narrows to a Top 3 (Step 2.1), evaluates with the rubric (Step 2.2), and decides the final app (Step 2.3).
+> Each member adds ideas (Step 1), the team narrows to a Top 3 (Step 2.1), evaluates with the rubric (Step 2.2), and decides the final app (Step 2.3).

 ## 👥 Team